-3 Credits (3 Lectures) $\overline{\mathbb{EP}}$
+3 Credits (3 Lectures) $\boxed{\mathbb{R}}$

 Survey of the history and development of the art of motion pictures, including criticism of aesthetic and technical elements.
 Prerequisite or corequisite: RDG100.

 THE116 Contemporary Cinema

 Survey of various genres of motion picture films since 1960, including criticism of aesthetic and technical elements.
 Prerequisite or corequisite: RDG100.